-The total Taxable Amount of eligible dividends received as well as "other" (i.e. non-eligible) dividends received in 2012, along with the amount of dividend tax credit available for each, will be reported on the T5 slip that you will receive from your broker or financial institution next spring.
-They will be outlined in separate boxes and input into your tax 2012 tax return in separate locations.
-Please consult your own tax advisor if you have any further questions on completing your personal tax return.
+The total Taxable Amount of eligible dividends received as well as "other" (i.e. non-eligible) dividends received in 2013, along with the amount of dividend tax credit available for each, will be reported on the T5 slip that you will receive from your broker or financial institution in early 2014.
+The amounts will be outlined in separate boxes and will need to be input into your 2013 tax return in separate locations.
+Please consult with your tax advisor if you have any further questions on completing your personal tax return.